About Studies and Study Committees

-Study Committees are formed from the program-planning process to research and analyze issues adopted for study by the national, state or local membership conventions.
-Studies usually take at least two years and involve gathering information through reading source documents about the topics being studied and interviewing experts, elected officials, government agency representatives and others who are involved in working on the issues.
+Study Committees are formed from the program-planning process.
+Committee members research and analyze the issues adopted for study by the national, state or local membership conventions.
+Studies usually take two years and involve gathering information through reading source documents about the topics being studied and interviewing experts, elected officials, government agency representatives and others who are involved in working on the issues.
 The studies conclude with written reports, civic education programs, and member discussions.
 If there is member agreement about the results of the study, a new or revised advocacy position may be adopted.